 Ben had cendol for RM4.80 (CAD1.60).

-While crossing a bridge from Berjaya Times Square to another building, we came across some hawkers selling local food.
+While crossing a bridge from Berjaya Times Square to another building, we came across some hawkers selling street food.

 We ordered a kerabu mango (mango salad) for RM5 (about CAD1.70).
 Ben loved the raw shallots in it.
 I’m salivating when writing this.
 The mango salad was sour and spicy.